Is Grammarly Worth It for College Students?

 Ah, peace of mind!

-11) Grammarly ensures you use up-to-date language.
+11) Grammarly Pro helps ensure you use up-to-date language.

 Language evolves so quickly that it’s hard to stay up to date.
 It took me years to realize that the word gonna had made it into the dictionary.
 I mistakenly assumed it was an error whenever I saw that word—even in informal writing.